wp-plugins/contact-us-page-contact-people/readme.txt

 * Stores and branches local or world wide - show on Google map.
 * Add and edit profiles - Add profiles with all their contact details, profile image or add a department (e.g. Sales, Support, Despatch) or branch offices.
 * Contact Profiles show stylish Contact cards on the Contact us page.
-* Contact Us Page dispaly is fully mobile responsive using JQuery masonry.
+* Contact Us Page display is fully mobile responsive using JQuery masonry.
-* Fully cross browser compliant including IE7 to IE10.
+* Fully cross browser compliant including IE7 to IE11.
 * Mobile device optimized, all tablets and phones.
 * Sort profile card position on Contact us page by using drag and droping the Profiles admin menu.
 * Set the number of profile Cards to show per row.
 Display up to 5 Cards per row.